Bomberman08/EnsembleCTCOVID19Classifier/README.md

 Step 1: Download and unzip the source code files and trained models from Github using the link provided in the Github.txt file.

+Step 2: Open the "TrainedModelsLink.txt" text file, copy and paste the link on your web browser and hit search.
+        You will be directed to a google drive page where there are 2 folders called "Vgg16" and "EfficientNetB5."
+        Download both folders and unzip them into the directory where you saved the source code files.

-Step 2: Download the dataset using the link provided in the Dataset.txt file.
+Step 3: Download the dataset using the link provided in the Dataset.txt file.

-Step 3: Move the downloaded dataset to the directory that you saved the source code files.
+Step 4: Move the downloaded dataset to the directory that you saved the source code files.

-Step 4: Open a python IDE or a terminal to run the source code files.
+Step 5: Open a python IDE or a terminal to run the source code files.

-Step 5: Run the source code file "Prelim.py" which will install the relavent libraries needed to run the code
+Step 6: Run the source code file "Prelim.py" which will install the relavent libraries needed to run the code
         and will also randomly split the dataset into training, validation and test sets.
 Make sure to wait until the code has completed running and ensure you have internet connection.

-Step 6: You have 3 files you can run from here.
-See step 7 for running "CTClassifier.py", see step 8 for running "EnsembleTester.py",
+Step 7: You have 3 files you can run from here.
+See step 8 for running "CTClassifier.py", see step 9 for running "EnsembleTester.py",
-         and see step 9 for running "EnsembleTrainer.py".
+        and see step 10 for running "EnsembleTrainer.py".

 ***Note that you may see Warnings in your terminal when running each of the 3 python files.